crossplane/crossplane/docs/stacks-guide-gcp.md

 EOF

 kubectl apply -f network.yaml
-# Example YAML exists in https://github.com/crossplaneio/crossplane/blob/master/cluster/examples/workloads/kubernetes/wordpress/gcp/network.yaml as well.
 ```

+The example YAML also exists in [the Crossplane repository][crossplane-sample-gcp-network].

 For more details about networking and what happens when you run this
 command, see [this document with more details][crossplane-gcp-networking-docs].

 It takes a while to create these resources in GCP.
 The top-level object
 is the `Connection` object; when the `Connection` is ready, everything
 else is too.
-We can watch it by running (assumes gcp stack is installed in `gcp` namespace):
+We can watch it by running the following command, which
+assumes the GCP stack is installed in `gcp` namespace:

 ```
 kubectl -n gcp get connection.servicenetworking.gcp.crossplane.io/example-connection -o custom-columns='NAME:.metadata.name,FIRST_CONDITION:.status.conditions[0].status,SECOND_CONDITION:.status.conditions[1].status'